 The best free logo maker to use

-If you need a logo design quickly, the best free logo maker might be able help.
+If you need a logo design quickly, using one of the best free logo makers may be useful.
 Let's be clear: such tools aren't suitable for designing a logo for a client professionally (you'll need the best logo designer tool for that).
 But if you need some ideas as a jumping off point or a super quick design for a small business or personal project, the best free logo creators can come in handy.

 It's a bit like using an AI tool like Midjourney or ChatGPT.
-The results will often be terrible, but sometimes they'll actually be half decent.
+The results will often be terrible, but then again, sometimes they'll actually be half decent.
 Either way, they can help your creative cogs to start turning.
 Below, you'll find a roundup of the best free logo designer tools around.
-We've tested all these programs hands on to evaluate their ease of use, functionality and the quality of the results.
+We've tested all these programs by creating a logo with them, and have evaluated their ease of use, functionality and the quality of the results.

 Bear in mind that with most of these entries, we're talking about free plans on paid-for platforms, so some features are only available to paying users, and in many cases, you'll only be able to download a very small version of your finished design without paying.